GroundhogLighting/emp_core/README.md

-# Emp: a scriptable lighting calculation engine
+# Emp_core: an embeddable lighting calculation engine

+Emp_core is a  [Radiance](https://www.radiance-online.org/)-based lighting calculation engine that is meant to be embedded in other tools.
+The difference between using Emp_core and plain Radiance is that it provides:

+* Efficient out-of-the-box multicore processing across programs (i.e. call several RTRACE or RCONTRIB threads at the same time)
+* Out of the box script optimization, eliminating redundant tasks (i.e. do not create two octrees for calculating the Daylight Factor and the Annual Illuminance... one is enough... but please reuse the ambient files when possible)
+* Read and write several file formats (i.e. allow me to draw my models in some modern 3D modelling tool)
+* Simple automation of those tasks required on a daily basis, so I can work faster and avoid errors (i.e. I do not want to write a script every time I want to perform a Climate Based Daylight Simulation)
+* Cross platform consistency (i.e. should I write `rcalc -e "$1 = $1+$2"` or
+`rcalc -e '$1 = $1+$2'` ?)
+* Workplane interpretation as geometry, not a grid of points (i.e. if I want to know the Spatial Daylight Autonomy of a workplane, I can probably describe a polygon that encolses it... but I do not want to write every point where the illuminance is measured)
+* Post-processing capabilities (i.e. my workplane contains 4,528 sensors...
+I do not want to know, nor write down, the illuminance of each of them on each of the 8,760 hours of the year.
+Just return the CBD metric I asked for)
+* Do not create 3,125 files, please (i.e. there are several files I am not interested in, which are just intermediate results... please delete them afterwards)

+In summary, Emp_core can be seen as a C++ library that can read 3D models in several formats, that calls several Radiance programs in an efficient way, and knows how to post-process the information accoring to the users/client needs.

+## A bit of history

+*FULL DISCLAIMER: I am the developer of [Groundhog](http://www.groundhoglighting.com)*

 After years of development, [Groundhog](http://www.groundhoglighting.com) has become stable and intuitive enough to be used by industry, students and academics.
 However, the more intuitive and stable a tool is, the bigger the projects it is used for.
-Indeed, what was once a tool used only for solving models with small rooms and few windows has become an excelent tool for teaching to students who use it for much larger models with really complex requirements.
+Indeed, what was once a tool used only for solving models with small rooms and few windows has become an excelent tool for teaching students, who use it for much larger models with really complex requirements (or so I have seen in my students exams).

-Solving larger models force a tool to be much more time efficient because no one wants to wait 35 minutes for the results to come back.
-Even though the [Radiance](http://www.radiance-online.org) processes are as fast as they can (which is something this project will not focus on), an important fraction of the time required to process a model was spent in reading and parsing files, analizing numerical data and other processes that could clearly be optimized.
+Solving larger models force a tool to be much more time efficient (because no one wants to wait 35 minutes for the results to come back).
+Even though [Radiance](http://www.radiance-online.org) programs do their jobs as fast as they can (and improving them is something this project is not yet focused in), an important fraction of the time required to process a model was spent in reading and parsing files, analizing numerical data, and performing, in series, several tasks that could be easily paralellized.
+In other words, there was a lot of space for optimization.

-This project intends to become the calculation engine behind [Groundhog](http://www.groundhoglighting.com) and a tool for helping researchers, students and practitioners make their work in a more efficient way.
+Even if this project was initially meant to become the calculation engine behind [Groundhog](http://www.groundhoglighting.com), it took me very little time to realize that it had to be divided into [Emp_core](https://github.com/GroundhogLighting/emp_core); and several other wrappers meant to provide different users with the capabilities of Emp_core.
+An example of a Wrapper is [Emp](https://github.com/GroundhogLighting/emp), a [Lua](https://www.lua.org/) based implementation of Emp_core that tries to be as close to Radiance as it is possible to it.

 ## Origin of the name

 Emp is not an acronym, but the short version of 'Empedocles'; who, according to Wikipedia:

 >> ... is credited with the first comprehensive theory of light and vision.
 He put forward the idea that we see objects because light streams out of our eyes and touches them.

 Despite being wrong, this theory will sound highly familiar to anyone who has read about [Backward Ray-tracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)) algorithms.

 ## Relevant features

-- **Cross-platform:** Emp is designed to work on Linux, macOS and Windows... although it has only been developed and tested on Windows so far.
+- **Cross-platform:** Emp is designed to work on Linux, macOS and Windows... although it has been tested only on one macOS and one Windows PC.
-- **Radiance-based:** Thanks to [Radiance](http://www.radiance-online.org), Emp is built upon years of experience, research and testing.
+- **Radiance-based:** Thanks to [Radiance](http://www.radiance-online.org), Emp_core is
+built upon years of experience, research and testing.
-- **Capable of reading CAD formats:** Emp was designed in order to work directly from different CAD files.
+- **Capable of reading CAD formats:** Emp_core was designed in order to work directly from different CAD files.
 SKB format is the only one supported for now.
-- **Scriptable:** Thanks to [Lua](https://www.lua.org/), Emp can be scripted and thus used for research and practice in a very efficient way.
-This also helps non-experts programmers help develop new features and functions in the shape of scripts.
+- **Embeddable:** Written in C++, Emp_core can be embedded in several other tools.
-- **Do not repeat processes:** Based on Groundhog's simulation manager, Emp was provided with a Task-manager, which is able to understand several broad tasks (i.e. calculate Daylight Autonomy and Useful Daylight Illuminance) and eliminate redundant tasks (i.e. perform an annual simulation).
+- **Do not repeat processes:** Based on Groundhog's simulation manager, Emp_core was provided with a Task-manager, which is able to understand several broad tasks (i.e. calculate Daylight Autonomy and Useful Daylight Illuminance) and eliminate redundant tasks (i.e. perform an annual simulation).
 - **Parallel computing:** Thanks to [Intel Threading Building Blocks](https://github.com/01org/tbb), Emp's Task Manager can schedule tasks and use parallel computing to leverage all the power in your machine and reduce calculation time.
-- **Embeddable:** Emp was designed to be shipped with Groundhog and/or other tools.

 ## Important notice

-So far, the SKP models that are read by Emp are meant to be created with Groundhog.
+So far, the SKP models that are read by Emp_core are meant to be created with Groundhog.
 This is because a Groundhog model is a simple SKP model with metadata added to it, enabling Emp to understand what surface is 'real' and what surface is, for examaple, a workplane.